Happy New Year!

 - Book bags need to come in to school every day, including reading books and home/school diaries.
 If there are any changes, please indicate who will be collecting your child from school in their diary.

 - PE bags should come in on Mondays and remain in school all week.
 They will be sent home every Friday.

-- Mrs Weatherspoon will continue to be in Reception every Thursday morning.
-Mrs Raistrick will continue to teach in Reception as normal.
+- Mrs Raistrick will continue to teach in Reception every Monday afternoon.

 Please feel free to contact me if you have any questions or concerns.
 You can catch me before school or at the end of the school day.
 Alternatively, you can communicate through your child’s home/school diary.

 I am certainly looking forward to an exciting and busy year with your children!